Yates101/Mock_Bank_Tech_Test/README.md

 ### Testing

 #### Unit Testing
-* Jest was used for the testing of this project * for setup, run the following within the directory:
+* Jest was used for the testing of this project.
+For setup, run the following within the directory:

 ```
 npm install --save-dev jest-extended